dantleech/blog/content/posts/2025/09-01-one-hour-expression-language.md

 efficient and more generally useful.
 But **we're being lazy today**.
 {{</ callout >}}

-We also need our `TokenType` [enum](https://www.php.net/manual/en/language.types.enumerations.php) defining our 4 token types:
+As we used a `TokenType` [enum](https://www.php.net/manual/en/language.types.enumerations.php) we'd better define it with our 4 token types:

 ```php
 <?php